jkchuynh829/dorothy-and-christopher/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You can start editing the page by modifying `pages/index.tsx`.
+The page auto-updates as you edit the file.

+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
+This endpoint can be edited in `pages/api/hello.ts`.

+The `pages/api` directory is mapped to `/api/*`.
+Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Supabase Local Dev

 To develop locally with a local Supabase instance, follow [Supabase Local Development](https://supabase.com/docs/guides/local-development).